(310) 818-7876 Mon-Fri 9am-5pm PST

 While breast tissue development is a normal process in women, a man’s chest is supposed to remain fairly flat.
 Unfortunately, a small number of men experience unprecedented tissue growth in this area of their body, creating a curvier silhouette that is not all that dissimilar to that of a pair of small, female breasts.

 Exactly what causes gynecomastia can vary between patients.
 In many cases, it occurs as a result of fluctuations in hormone levels.
 This can happen both during puberty and in the senior years when a man’s natural production of testosterone slows.
-Men can also be affected by estrogen, a typically female hormone that causes weight gain and also stimulates the growth of breast tissue.
-Since weight gain is a common issue when we get older, it is little surprise that ageing men are more likely to experience gynecomastia.

 WHAT DOES GYNECOMASTIA SURGERY INVOLVE?

-Gynecomastia surgery is fairly simple and straightforward procedure and involves temporarily detaching the nipple and areola from the chest so that the underlying fat can be removed.
 This is done using liposuction, a process that sees saline injected into the breast tissue to help break it up, before attaching a long, thin metal cannular to a vacuum so that the excess fat can be sucked out.
-The cannula is worked back and forth under the skin to break up and suck out all of the surplus fat cells, leaving you with a smoother, tighter chest that looks more masculine and more attractive.

 RISKS ASSOCIATED WITH GYNECOMASTIA SURGERY?